Lexington Realty Trust (LXP) Review – Making Smarter Decisions

 The top institutional shareholder in the company is Blackrock Inc. with over 51.1 million shares valued at $542.69 million.
 The investor’s holdings represent 18.41% of the LXP Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 44.27 million shares valued at $470.2 million to account for 15.95% of the shares outstanding.
 The other top investors are FMR, LLC which holds 33.52 million shares representing 12.08% and valued at over $356.03 million, while State Street Corporation holds 4.95% of the shares totaling 13.75 million with a market value of $145.99 million.

-Lexington Realty Trust (NYSE: LXP) is 3.86% higher on its value in year-to-date trading and has touched a low of $7.86 and a high of $12.08 in the current 52-week trading range.
+Lexington Realty Trust (NYSE: LXP) is 10.64% higher on its value in year-to-date trading and has touched a low of $7.86 and a high of $12.08 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The LXP stock was last observed hovering at around $11.04 in the last trading session, with the day’s loss setting it -0.01% off its average median price target of $12.00 for the next 12 months.
-It is also 21.21% off the consensus price target high of $14.00 offered by 6 analysts, but current levels are -5.05% lower than the price target low of $10.50 for the same period.
+The LXP stock was last observed hovering at around $11.45 in the last trading session, with the day’s gains setting it 0.3% off its average median price target of $12.00 for the next 12 months.
+It is also 16.07% off the consensus price target high of $14.00 offered by 6 analysts, but current levels are -11.9% lower than the price target low of $10.50 for the same period.

-The stock witnessed a 0.09% gain in the last 1 month and extending the period to 3 months gives it a 4.85%, and is 3.67% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.42% over the week and 2.21% over the month.
+The stock witnessed a 4.82% loss in the last 1 month and extending the period to 3 months gives it a 10.33%, and is 6.82% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.23% over the week and 2.34% over the month.

 Lexington Realty Trust (LXP) Analyst Forecasts